ashfrazer/Pocket-Weather/README.md

 Proceed to enter in a zip code of your choice, and then enjoy the results!

 ## How to Test Pocket Weather (Maven)
 The class **WeatherScraperTest** is a test class that ensures that any potential errors found in scraping weather dad are caught.
-To run a test in Maven (assuming you have Maven installed), enter `mvn test` into the IDE's terminal.
+To run the test (requiring Maven), navigate to the project's directory in your terminal and enter `mvn test`.
 This will execute **WeatherScraperTest**.